kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 ## Introducing Subquery in FiloDB

-Subquery was introduced in Prometheus in 2019 and we started implementing the feature in FiloDB in 2020.
-The current integration branch is feature complete for subquery though some of its functionality depends on the new ANTLR based parser.
+Subquery was introduced in Prometheus 2.7 and we started implementing the feature in FiloDB in 2020.
+The current integration branch is feature complete though some of its functionality depends on the new ANTLR based parser.
 In this post I will describe:
 * the feature itself
 * motivation to implement subquery in FiloDB
 * limitations of the approach.